Closing and Completing Certifications

 The downloaded PDF report includes:

-The CSV export contains row-level detail for every user record, including actions taken, reviewer identity, and time of execution.
+The CSV export provides row-level details for every user record, including actions taken, reviewer identity, and time of execution.